 Endocrinologist.
 This specialist treats problems of the endocrine system.
 Your child may have parathyroid

 glands that haven't fully developed.
 This can result in hypocalcemia, which causes

 low calcium levels.
 It's a potentially life-threatening side effect of the syndrome.

 Other common problems that may need treatment include:

 Low calcium.
 This is common in children with the syndrome, especially right after birth.
 But it

 can also happen during times of stress, such as during puberty or after surgery.
 Your

 child may need to take calcium and vitamin D supplements.
-Your child may need to see

 Development problems.
-Young children with 22q11.2 deletion syndrome may be slow to meet developmental milestones.
+Young children with 22q11.2DS may be slow to meet developmental milestones.
 These

 include sitting, walking, and talking.
 The International 22q11.2 Deletion Syndrome